Why we charge fines

 - Saturday and Sunday 09:00 - 17:00

-Pay fines or charges of £5 or more at the Ground Floor Information Desk or by post.
-To pay by post please send your cheque (made payable to 'University of Reading') to the Library with your name and Student/Library Card number and details of the fine or charge you are paying.
+Pay fines or charges of £5 or more at the Ground Floor Information Desk in the URS Building, or by post.
+To pay by post, please send your cheque (made payable to 'University of Reading') to the Library with your name and Student/Library Card number and details of the fine or charge you are paying.